PatrykSitko/me.wakeywakey/README.md

 I will ad adds later.

-When I think about a good ads experience for my user.
+When I will think about and thinkout a good solution for a good ads experience for my user.

 Until then I just can't add ads.